UAVmatrix/uavcast-pro-docs/docs/pages/camera/Configuration.md

 ##**TCP** video (Windows / Mac / Linux)

-Select TCP from the dropdown menu in UAVcast-Pro web interface.
+Select TCP from the dropdown menu in uavcast web interface.
 Add your raspberry IP address (if you use Zerotier VPN, add ZT IP address) in the **TCP Host** input box.

 Press Start camera button.
 You should see **_video started successfully_**